 Hi there!
-My name is [ˈmoranaˈluːkatʃ].
-I'm a sociolinguist and a lecturer in English linguistics at the University of Greifswald, Germany.
+My name is [ˈmoranaˈlukatʃ].
+I'm a postdoctoral research and teaching fellow in sociolinguistics at the University of Greifswald and a guest researcher at Leiden University.
 My research focuses on linguistic prescriptivism and discursive practices of online communities.

 I conducted my doctoral research at Leiden University on bottom-up prescriptive efforts (i.e. grassroots prescriptivism) in the English language within the research project Bridging the Unbridgeable: Linguists, Prescriptivists and the General Public.
 In 2018, my thesis was published within the LOT (Landelijke Onderzoekschool Taalwetenschap - the Netherlands National Graduate School of Linguistics) publication series.

 Germany's Recognition of Croatia and Slovenia: Portrayal of the events in the British and the US press

 Germany’s controversial recognition of Slovenia and Croatia in 1991 is still considered to be one of the likely triggers of the armed conflict in Bosnia and Herzegovina.
 In my MA thesis, I analysed the representation of these events in 300 broadsheet newspaper articles published in the US and the UK at the time.
 My corpus-based analysis, embedded within the theoretical frameworks of Critical Discourse Analysis and Critical Metaphor Analysis, clarifies the media representations of the new political role Germany asserted in international foreign policy post-unification.